Current fluctuations in open quantum systems: Bridging the gap between quantum continuous measurements and full counting statistics: Solution methods

 In the next sections we provide the formulas for $J, F(\tau), S(\omega)$ and $D$.
 We will give them in terms of $2N\times 2N$ matrices like $\Theta$.
 This is not only more general but, as it turns out, the result is also simpler and more transparent.
 We start with quantum diffusion, as this involves only 2-operator correlation functions, which are easier to handle.
 Then we move on to quantum jumps in Sec.~\ref{sec:Gaussian_jumps}.

 We also mention here the connection with stochastic quantum trajectories.
 For bosons, quantum jumps are not Gaussian preserving because $b_i \rho b_i^\dagger$ breaks Gaussianity.
 This does not mean we cannot compute $J, F(\tau), S(\omega)$ and $D$, of course.
 All it means is that we cannot use Gaussian techniques to model the stochastic trajectories.
 Bosonic diffusion, on the other hand, is Gaussian, and a beautiful framework exists for describing the stochastic trajectories solely in terms of covariance matrices.
 For the interested reader, we recommend Ref.~\cite{Genoni2016}.
 The case of Fermions is almost the opposite.
 For quantum diffusion with fermions, it is impossible to measure $\langle b_i \rangle$ due to parity conservation.
-We could, of course, do diffusion would make sense for jump operators such as $b_i^\dagger b_i$, but the resulting dynamics is no longer Gaussian.
+One could, of course, study the diffusive unraveling with jump operators such as $b_i^\dagger b_i$, but the resulting dynamics is no longer Gaussian.
 However, and somewhat surprisingly, quantum jump trajectories with fermions \emph{are} Gaussian preserving.
 This is because all fermionic Fock states are actually Gaussian~\cite{Bravyi_2005}.